OleksKos/olekskos/README.md

 <img src="https://github.com/olekskos/olekskos/blob/main/assets/github.jpg" align="center" style="width: 100%" />
 </div>

-### <div align="center">Hello!
-I'm a professional WordPress Developer with 5 years of experience building websites.
+### <div>Hello! 👋🏼 I'm a professional WordPress Developer with 5 years of experience building websites.
 I provide a complete cycle of website building: UX/UI Design, Development, SEO, and Marketing.</div>

+## 👨 About me:

+<p>As a professional Web Developer, I have 🔥5 years of experience in website building, offering a complete cycle of services from UX/UI Design to Development, SEO, and Marketing.</p>

 ### My mission